giampaolo/psutil/docs/index.rst

     multiple process information at the same time.
     Internally different process info (e.g. :meth:`name`, :meth:`ppid`,
-    :meth:`uids`, :meth:`create_time`, ...) may be fetched by using the same routine, but only one information is returned and the others are discarded.
+    :meth:`uids`, :meth:`create_time`, ...) may be fetched by using the same routine, but only one data is returned and the others are discarded.
     When using this context manager the internal routine is executed once (in the example below on :meth:`name()`) and the other info are cached.
     The subsequent calls sharing the same internal routine will return the